Introducing Reclaim™ Biodegradable Gloves - "Landfill gas recovery"

 Our popular lineup of Green Monkey biodegradable disposable gloves come in a variety of thicknesses: 4 mil, 6 mil, and 8 mil.
 Once in modern landfills, Green Monkey biodegradable disposable gloves degrade in 10 years (ASTM D5526) compared to the 200+ years it takes for regular disposable gloves.
 Along with its biodegradability, Green Monkey nitrile gloves are powder-free, exceptionally durable to punctures and tears, and chemically resistant to oils, solvents, and grease.

-All Green Monkey biodegradable gloves pass the ASTM D5526 standard – these gloves show up to 26.5% biodegradation in 390 days
+All Green Monkey biodegradable gloves are tested to the ASTM D5526 standard – these gloves show up to 26.5% biodegradation in 390 days

 Check Out Our Green Monkey™ Video Below!